Preview

 After placing a non-breaking breakpoint, make sure your code has been triggered, so that the data will be collected and appear immediately in the application.

-By selecting on the snapshot, you can see all the local variables and their values, process information, the entire stack trace leading to the line where the breakpoint has been set, and tracing information from the running application.
+Once the non-breaking breakpoint is triggered, the collected data will be displayed as snapshot items in the bottom-left panel.
+By selecting a specific snapshot, you can view all local variables and their values, process information, the complete stack trace leading to the breakpoint, and tracing information from the running application.
 You can also debug code up the stack from the stack trace view, including third-party components.